tbclla/laravel-revolut-business/README.md

 ## Getting Started

-Read [Revolut's documentation](https://revolut-engineering.github.io/api-docs/business-api/#getting-started) to get familiar with the API and the authorization process.
+Read [Revolut's official documentation](https://revolut-engineering.github.io/api-docs/business-api) to get familiar with the API and the authorization process.

 ⚠️ **Please use a [sandbox account](https://sandbox-business.revolut.com/signup) when setting up this package, and only switch to your real-world account once you're happy that everything is working correclty.**